S4Lab/Parcham/forensics/ForensicsSecondChallenge-EnglishWriteup-KRypton.md

 secret_file/top_secret
 ```

-The defN keywork from zipinfo output means the files are compressed\
+The defN keyword from zipinfo output means the files are compressed\
 The BX(Capital B) from zipinfo output means the files are encrypted

 It was interesting for me that the file secret_file/494a963e23bcdf3d4286a662fdf4e300 is exactly the url being downloaded in step 1\